AdventuresInUnityMLAgents/AiMULA-Getting-Started-Examples/README.md

 To run the PPO training processes, we need to run the ML-Agents training program learn.py from a command prompt.
 Here we assume that you have installed the ml-agents toolkit in a virtual (conda) environment called “ml-agents” using Anaconda.
 Although you can run the training process using a compiled (standalone) Unity application, which is beneficial if you want to run multiple training instances simultaneously, for the sake of simplicity here we will detail how to complete the training process by playing the game directly in the Unity Editor.

 #### Open up an Anaconda Prompt.
- - If you installed ML-Agents in a virtual environment, activate that virtual (conda) environment; e.g., enter the command: conda activate ml-agents
+ - If you installed ML-Agents in a virtual environment, activate that virtual (conda) environment; e.g., enter the command:
+ `conda activate ml-agents`
- - Change the directory to the python sub-directory of the ml-agents directory. e.g., enter the command: cd yourpath/ml-agents/python
+ - Change the directory to the python sub-directory of the ml-agents directory. e.g., enter the command:
+ `cd yourpath/ml-agents/python`
  - To start the learning/training process, call the ML-Agents learn.py script.
+ -- If you are using the config files that comes with this repositroy and have moved a copy of it to the **...mlagent/config/** directory, type in the following command to start the training process and press ENTER:
+ `mlagents-learn.py config/aiumla_config.yaml –run-id=gamenameTest1 –train`
- - Enter the following command to start the training process: **python learn.py –run-id=gamenameTest1 –train**  and press ENTER.
+ -- If you are using the default trainer_config.yaml file that comes with Unity Ml-Agents, type in the following command to start the training process and press ENTER: '
+`mlagents-learn.py config/trainer_config.yaml –run-id=gamenameTest1 –train`
  - Note that the –train command specifies that you are training an agent.
 The —run-id command specifies a a unique identifier for the Tensorflow checkpoint summary and model files generated during training. you can replace "gamenameTest1" with whatever run-id you want.

  - After the training settinsg appear in the Anaconda prompt window, the following line should appear: **Start training by pressing the Play button in the Unity Editor**.